 I remember taking her grocery shopping, how she would swell with pride at her loving grandchild at her side as I held her arm through the parking lot, up and down the aisles.
 I used to wonder if she walked slower just to prolong our time together.
 She wrote a grocery list but it contained the same items every week.
 I teased her “Grandma, you eat whatever you want, don’t you?” when she insisted on her Nilla Wafers with Mackinaw Island Fudge ice cream.

 I remember how, in those days, it often fell to me to take care of her.
 At first it was with minor repairs around the house, then running errands in town, then doctor’s visits.
 I began to be uneasy about the level of responsibility easing its way onto my shoulders.
 “Which course of treatment will you be taking for the liver distention?”
 “When would be a good time to operate?”
 “Are you prepared for such an invasive procedure?”
-Grandma looked me right in the eye as the doctor posed these riddles to her one after the other.
-Her eyes told me that she didn’t need me to give the right answer, but she did need me to answer.
-She was not capable of making such choices when her own life was at stake and age had nothing to do with it.
-“I’m too biased” she said, once, as a joke.
+Grandma looked me right in the eye as the doctor posed these riddles to her.
+I sense that she didn’t so much need me to give the right answer as she needed me to give an answer.
+She was not capable of making such choices when her own life was at stake: “I’m too biased” she said, once, as a joke.
 I think it was a joke.

 I remember how she always seemed so afraid of the outside word, delivered to her each night on the news in 90-second doses of depression.
 Once, when I told her I was going on a trip to North Carolina she said “North Carolina?
 They had a tornado down there.”
-This was probably true though not necessarily relevant.
 I didn’t bother explaining that a single tornado at some point in the past didn’t render the whole state un-visitable, she’d made her point.

 I know Grandma wasn’t just afraid of the world because of the news.
 Those grim messages would not have stuck so firmly if they didn’t bear a resemblance to her own experiences.
 They were like scents her mind could never forget, and she smelled them every day.
 The world was cruel to grandma: she hated the man she had once loved the most; she saw chilling patterns continuing in her own children’s behavior; she worked arduous jobs for long hours and had a mortgage on a trailer to show for it; she suffered long years of illness and pain as her body wore away beneath her.
 It’s nice, in a way, that she was able to spend so much time in the security of her bed before taking her leave.
 She was safe from the big mean world in that aluminum womb, taking her time on her way out of the world that she had once rushed into.

 As I play back the memories, it’s the sounds that resonate most.
 There’s the noise of grandma’s turn-signal as we drove to the store, the antiquated clacking noise was never not going as long as the car was in gear, so faithfully did she anticipate every upcoming turn.
-There’s the hum of the television in the background and grandma free-styling a soliloquy of laments on top of it, angry at the world with no one in particular to point it at.
-There’s the audio recording I have of her the last time I visited, where, during an unexpected moment of lucidity she says in a voice croaking but clear “I love you, honey.”
-And there’s the phrase, the line that grandma said without fail whether or not the conversation allowed it, the same words that my sister has tattooed on her back, that every emotionally stunted member of my family can’t help but recall when they think of her, that will always be all the evidence I need of her true, good nature- “Bless your heart” she always said.
+There’s the hum of grandma’s television in the background as she free-styled a soliloquy of laments on top of it, angry at the world with no one in particular to point it at.
+There’s the audio recording I have of her the last time I visited, where, during an unexpected moment of lucidity she said in a voice croaking but clear “I love you, honey.”
+And there’s the phrase, the line that grandma said without fail whether or not the conversation allowed it, the same words that my sister tattooed on her back, and that every emotionally stunted member of my family can’t help but recall when they think of her, those words will always be all the evidence I need of her true, good nature- “Bless your heart” she always said.
 Bless your heart.